AdvicePay Team Member Spotlight: Isaac

 After that, I usually have meetings for an hour or two depending on the day.
 Most times, these meetings are check-ins or planning -- seeing if our development is going as planned, if there are any blocking issues or questions, how people are feeling, and what our next couple weeks to a quarter look like

-After meetings, I have some time set aside to pair program with other team members if need be.
+After meetings, I have some time set aside to pair the program with other team members if need be.
 Finally, I try to get feature work done for the rest of the day while keeping an eye out for any bugs or questions that come up.

 Q: What is your proudest moment at AP?